ShiftLeftSecurity/ocular-docs/docs/java2cpg.md

 # Description

 Java2CPG converts Java Archives (JAR files) and Java Web Archives (WAR files) into Code Property Graphs, an intermediate graph representation of code.
 Multiple different output formats are supported, including standard formats such as graphml and gyro, as well as a the space-efficient binary format Protobuf.
+Java2CPG recursively unpacks jars to obtain all class files directly and indirectly stored in the archive.
+A package blacklist or whitelist can subsequently be applied for package selection.

 # Examples

 A code property graph named "cpg.bin.zip" suitable to be processed with other ShiftLeft Command Line Tools can be generated as follows:

 ```bash
 java2cpg application.jar